Health Insurance for Green Card Holders in the US

 During transitional periods, such as when you are between jobs, waiting for employer-sponsored insurance, or if you have missed the open enrollment period for the Marketplace, visitors insurance can serve as a temporary bridge to prevent lapses in your healthcare coverage.

-It's important to understand that these plans typically offer less comprehensive coverage than typical domestic plans and may not cover pre-existing conditions.
+It’s important to understand that these plans typically do not provide coverage for pre-existing conditions, preventive care, or routine care unlike domestic health insurance plans.
 They are designed to provide protection against unexpected medical emergencies during a limited period, which is perfect for someone looking for an affordable plan to cover them until they can get full coverage with a domestic policy.

-Health Care Options for Green Card Holders Over 65
+What Health Insurance Options Are Available for Green Card Holders Over 65?

 As you reach the age of 65, the federal Medicare program becomes a significant healthcare option to consider.